Blumwes' buildings in Bydgoszcz: Villa Carl Blumwe

-Nakielska street 53

-Neo-Baroque

 The Villa Carla Blumwe is a former industrial building that belonged to factory managers Carl and Wilhelm Blumwe.
 The building is located at Nakielska street 53 in Bydgoszcz.
-Its architectural features can be connected with identical industry-related edifices from the second half of the 19th century in Lodz and Warsaw.
+Its architectural features can be connected with identical industry-related edifices from the second half of the 19th century in Łódź and Warsaw.

 The construction of the Villa happened in several stages, led by the successful development of the neighbouring "Factory of Machine Tools for wood", on which plot it has been built.
 The oldest part of the premises, made of wattle and daub, was built in the 1850s, while its north façade, erected only in 1879, is made of bricks as a single-storey building with a separate entrance.

-On December 12, 1892, Wilhelm Blumwe applied for the reconstruction and expansion of his a dwelling house.
+On 12 December 1892 Wilhelm Blumwe applied for the reconstruction and expansion of his a dwelling house.
 He asked designer Carl Stampehl, a master mason and carpenter, to realize this project.
-At this time, Carl Stampehl was already known for designing tenements in Gdańska Street (Nr.16 and Nr.22).
+At this time, Carl Stampehl was already known for designing tenements in Gdańska Street (No. 16 and Nr.22).

 For the villa, Carl Stampehl carried out in 1893: